Yelp/kotlin-android-workshop/README.md

 closures, obtaining references to functions and passing them to other functions, and higher-order functions ([presentation][prezi3], [video][video3])

-4. Properties and Nullability - java interop, synthetic and delegated properties, custom setters and getters, lateinit, ​nullable and non-null properties, and optional invocation ([presentation][prezi4], [video][video4])
+4. Properties and Nullability - Java interop, synthetic and delegated properties, custom setters and getters, `lateinit`, ​nullable and non-null properties, and optional invocation ([presentation][prezi4], [video][video4])

 5. Useful Kotlin Standard Functions - introduction to `use`, `let`, `apply`, `also`, `with`,